neoforged/.github/primers/1.17/index.md

 Previously, Fluids were limited to water-like behaviour only due to Mojang hardcoding their water references in many parts of the codebase.
 Since patching all those references would be major changes, the Fluid Overhaul will only be considered in 1.17 and above.

-You can keep track of the PR here: Fluid Overhaul <a href="https://github.com/MinecraftForge/MinecraftForge/pull/7992">PR 7992</a>
+You can keep track of the PR here: Fluid Overhaul [PR 7992](https://github.com/MinecraftForge/MinecraftForge/pull/7992)

 ## References and Contributors
 - Gigaherz - various guides and documentation for the 1.17 systems